 What to Bring?

-- Workout clothes: we will be working out twice a day.
-Running shoes, socks, shorts, spandex shorts/pants, long sleeve fleece as it does get chilly in the mornings
+Workout clothes: we will be working out twice a day.
+Running shoes, socks, shorts, spandex shorts/pants, and a long-sleeved fleece as it does get chilly in the mornings